googleapis/mcp-toolbox-sdk-js/packages/toolbox-core/DEVELOPER.md

   documentation (if applicable) in a single submission.
 * Code style and linting checks will run automatically.
 Please ensure they pass before requesting a review.
-* A reviewer from the `@googleapis/senseai-eco` team will typically review your PR within 2-5 days and may request changes or approve it.
+* A reviewer from the maintainer team will typically review your PR within 2-5 days and may request changes or approve it.
 * On approval by a repo maintainer, *Squash and Merge* your PR.